Some of our Customers

 City of Overland Park/Johnson County, Kansas

-Overland Park/Johnson County ALERT flood warning system public website, which provides real-time data from over 170 remote weather stations located throughout the Kansas City Metropolitan area.
-The majority of the stations report real-time rainfall, and many also report stream levels, air temperature, humidity, wind speed/direction, pavement temperature, and other weather data.
+Overland Park/Johnson County StormWatch system public website provides real-time data from over 170 remote weather stations located throughout the Kansas City Metropolitan area.
+The majority of the stations report real-time rainfall, and many also report stream levels, air temperature, humidity, wind speed/direction, and other weather data.
+The system also brings in Road Weather Information from a series of road weather sensors that measure air temperature, road surface temperature, and the conductivity of moisture on the road surface.
 Overland Park’s system integrates ALERT/ALERT2, RWIS (Road Weather Information System) data, as well as other available regional data (METAR airport weather), and USGS).

 Public Website Home Page: https://www.stormwatch.com